DFE-Digital/care-leavers/docs/developers/Project-Setup.md

 The best way to ensure full E2E testing is to do the following:
 1. Rebuild the docker image using the Dockerfile in the `/web` folder
 2. Ensure you have a `docker-compose-local.yml` file in the `/src/infrastructure/docker` folder
+3. :rotating_light: Do _**NOT**_ add this file to GitHub as it will later contain secrets :rotating_light:
-3. Add the following to the file:
+4. Add the following to the file:
 ```yaml
 name: 'care-leavers'
 services: